Blobscan/blobscan/.changeset/fluffy-pillows-juggle.md

 ---
-"@blobscan/api": patch
+"@blobscan/api": minor
 ---

-chore: do not return blob data in api response
+Dropped the blob data field from API responses to reduce payload size